1

 Partners

 Organizations categorized as partners of Accessia Health offer the ability to create joint solutions to address the needs of the target population and leverage knowledge and experience in the healthcare sector to improve health outcomes.
+Partners actively collaborate with Accessia Health on strategic initiatives, programmatic work, or systems-level impact.

 • Accessia Health is proud to be a member and partner of CTAC.
 Through various programs and advocacy initiatives, CTAC focuses on improving the lives of people impacted by serious illness who struggle with the healthcare system.
 As a partner in CTAC’s Louisville Community of Care Project, Accessia Health, along with several other organizations, aims to identify and address prevalent health risks within a specific zip code.
 This community-based project, involving faith leaders and community health workers, provides a tailored approach to address social determinants of health.